Ability System Integration

 Remember, this is just one way of implementing GAS.
 Many projects might have different requirements or different needs.
 Hence why I made the native GAS implementation simple to remove.
 This is just one way for GAS to be implemented with IFP

-• IO_GameplayAbilityReferences, IO_GameplayEffectReferences and IO_AttributeSetReferences are data-only objects that can be added to item assets, which stores references and include events for granting and removing their respective system.
+• IT_GameplayAbilityReferences, IT_GameplayEffectReferences and IT_AttributeSetReferences are item traits which stores class references and include events for granting and removing their respective system.

 • The actor component AC_GASHelper will handle all items containing these data-only objects and handling the events that grant and remove them.
 You will want to add this component to the same actor that the inventory component is on.